-Today In Hip-Hop: Big L Releases ‘The Big Picture’
+Today in Hip-Hop: Big L Drops ‘The Big Picture’ Album

 On this day, August 1, in hip-hop history…